indrafnugroho/Info-Extractor/README.md

 2. Open terminal there
 3. Type in `python App.py`

+Copy and paste the link shown on the terminal to your browser

 The web page app should be opened by now

 ## THINGS TO NOTE
 **When you try to choose the file(s) that's gonna be tested, make sure you have already put it inside the _test_ directory**

+**This guide were made and tried on Windows Computer**

+**You might need to adapt it onto your own computer if you aren't using Windows**